 In July 2007, this too was approved.
 It remains to be seen which option they will go for.
 The current leases expire in 2009.

 - Goodmans Fields.
 A residential scheme planned for a site just to the south of Aldgate.
 Includes a tower of 86m/27 storeys.

 - Trinity One, Two and Three.
 A series of three mixed-use buildings planned by Beetham for a massive site

 on Minories, in the Aldgate area.
 Heights are 85m, 60m and 45m.
 The tallest will feature an observation deck

 and public cafe on the top floor.
-The scheme was approved in January 2008, but is currently on hold.
+The scheme was given final approval in January 2008 and is expected to

 - Swiss Cottage Station Tower.
 Manchester developer Pervaiz Naviede is planning a tower of up to 25 storeys in north London,